-- Ms. Fanservice: Emelia (Angela Dotchin) is fairly attractive.
+- Ms. Fanservice: Emilia (Angela Dotchin) is fairly attractive.

 - The Napoleon: The man himself.
+Portrayed as almost single-highhandedly keeping his empire together with his Keen Mind, ruthlessness, and Wire Fu.
 Played by Verne Troyer.

 - Obfuscating Insanity: King George, to throw off Napoleon.
 According to George, Napoleon is so much The Chess Master that he panics if he can't predict your actions.